codelittinc/slacked/README.md

 # Slacked

-A simple and easy way to send notifications to Slack from your application.

-## Getting Started

 A simple and easy way to send notifications to Slack from your Rails application.
 A use case for this would be to post a notification in Slack when a new User is created or a certain action has been taken in your application.

+## Getting Started

+Add this line to your application's Gemfile:

 ```ruby
 gem 'slacked'